Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 	2. **Variable selection**
 	**Backward Elimination** of 'redundant' predictors or **Forward Selection** of 'promising' ones.
 	The backward procedure is initialized with the full multivariable and then subsequently removes predictors based on a predefined criterion.
 Forward selection is when predictors are added to the multivariable model one by one.
 There is no agreement on the optimal method among the two methods.
-The choice of methods is highly content-specific [Hendriksen].
+The choice of methods is highly content-specific [Hendriksen et al.].

 - Outcome
-The outcome of a prediction aims to reflect a clinically significant and patient-relevant health state, for example, prediction on death, or absence or presence of leukemia.
-In the case of the prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development [Hendriksen].
+The outcome of a prediction aims to reflect a clinically significant and patient-relevant health state, for example, prediction on death, or presence of leukemia.
+In the case of the prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development [Hendriksen et al.].

 - Clinics-friendly Accommodation
 The regression model can be too complicated to use in daily clinical uses.
 Therefore, the model is usually simplified by rounding the coefficients toward integer numbers for easier scoring.
 However, such accommodation might negatively affect the accuracy of the model, and thus it needs to be applied carefully.